These 3 DIY coffee face scrub recipes with natural ingredients will help reduce oily skin, moisturize dry skin, and restore glowing skin.

-If you are a coffee lover you have a reason to smile because it has been scientifically proven that coffee have benefits for the health and the skin.
+If you are a coffee lover you have a reason to smile because it has been scientifically proven that coffee has benefits for the health and the skin.

 Besides any type of scrub, including the ones made with coffee grounds, leave the skin polished and smooth.